GrumpyMeow/proxmox-tips/ebus-hass.md

 # Central heating using Home Assistant and eBus
+I've here described the automations/helpers/script which i currently use for my controlling and monitoring my Vaillant EcoTEC boiler using eBus.

+## Feature: High-low-temperature schedule
 I am using a "2 presets" configuration with a high-temperature and low-temperature preset.

 I am using a setup which is using a [Schedule helper](https://www.home-assistant.io/integrations/schedule/) to switch the heating-presets (high or low) at which times.